wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/healthcare-data-model/includes/1-introduction.md

-The healthcare data model for Dynamics 365 is built on the Microsoft Common Data Model.
-In this module, we'll review the following:
+Microsoft Cloud for Healthcare data model for Microsoft Dynamics 365 is built on Common Data Model.

+This module reviews the following concepts:

-- Microsoft Common Data Model
+- Common Data Model

 - Healthcare data model components